- About Banff

-This valley has long been important to the Mountain Cree clan of Peechee, and to the Dene of the far north and far south who have their rock art in the canyons here.
+The Bow Valley has also long been important to the Ktunaxa (Kootenay) and Secwepemc First Nations who traditionally occupied lands and used the watersheds of the Columbia and Kootenay Rivers and the eastern slopes of the Rockies, as well as in parts of Alberta, Idaho, Montana, and Washington.
+The area was also used by the Mountain Cree clan of Peechee, and to the Dene of the far north and far south who have their rock art in the canyons here.

 There were many agreements among First Nations peoples preceding the 1877 Treaty 7 signing, reflecting the changing nature of territories.
 However, Treaty 7 involved the Canadian Crown as a signatory, and therefore obligates all current inhabitants of the region to honour this Treaty.